 Unexpected drug allergies, lack of proper response to medication, or illness caused by the prescribed drug are possibilities.
-It is important for you to inform Dr. Brown of any problems you have had with any medication or allergies to medication, prescribed or over the counter, as well as medications you now regularly take.
-Provide Dr. Brown with a list of medications and supplements you are currently taking.
+It is important for you to inform Dr. Brown and/or Master Aesthetician of any problems you have had with any medication or allergies to medication, prescribed or over the counter, as well as medications you now regularly take.
+Provide Dr. Brown and/or Master Aesthetician with a list of medications and supplements you are currently taking.

-Surgical Wetting Solutions:

-There is the possibility that large volumes of fluid containing dilute local anesthetic drugs and epinephrine that is injected into fatty deposits during surgery may contribute to fluid overload or systemic reaction to these medications.
+Surgical Wetting Solutions: There is the possibility that large volumes of fluid containing dilute local anesthetic drugs and epinephrine that is injected into fatty deposits during surgery may contribute to fluid overload or systemic reaction to these medications.
 Additional treatment including hospitalization may be necessary.